Vyral/caleb-davis/_posts/2020-01-27-what-does-the-future-hold-for-homebuyers-and-sellers-in-2020.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>If you plan on buying or selling a home at any point in the near future, I’ve got some valuable information to share with you today.
+Keep reading to find out more.</em></p>

 You may have heard news of doom and gloom regarding our real estate market, but at the end of the day, nobody has a crystal ball. **Here are some facts and figures that show where we’ve been and where we’re at right now.**

 In 2009, there were over 1,442 homes sold in Hayward.
 In 2019, only 258 homes were sold. **We definitely have a housing shortage right now.**